These are the major developments that are going to change Leeds for the better in the coming years, so take a look at what’s going on.

 The new tallest building in Yorkshire

-Bridgewater Place has been the tallest building in Yorkshire since September 2005, but another Leeds tower will take that title by 2021.
+Bridgewater Place has been the tallest building in Yorkshire since September 2005, but another Leeds tower will take that title by summer 2021.
 Altus House is a 38-storey skyscraper next to First Direct Arena.
 It will top out at 114 metres, a sneaky two metres taller than the current title holder.
 So what will it be used for?
 Student accommodation of course.
 Once complete, it will have 752 bedrooms alongside a raft of communal areas and the ground floor will be home to a series of retail and leisure units.